kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 *Commercial Special Flight Rules Area Operation* means any portion of any flight within the Grand Canyon National Park Special Flight Rules Area that is conducted by a certificate holder that has operations specifications authorizing flights within the Grand Canyon National Park Special Flight Rules Area.
 This term does not include operations conducted under an FAA Form 7711-1, Certificate of Waiver or Authorization.
 For more information on commercial special flight rules area operations, *see* “Grand Canyon National Park Special Flight Rules Area (GCNP SFRA) Procedures Manual,” which is available online or from the responsible Flight Standards Office.

-*GCNP quiet aircraft technology designation* means an aircraft that is subject to §93.301 and has been shown to comply with the noise limit specified in appendix A of this part.
+*GCNP quiet aircraft technology designation* means an aircraft that is subject to [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.301   Applicability.|§93.301]] and has been shown to comply with the noise limit specified in appendix A of this part.

 *Number of passenger seats* means the number of passenger seats for which an individual aircraft is configured.